 If a loved one was killed in an accident or died because someone breached a duty they owed them, you may be entitled to sue the responsible parties for your loved one’s death.
 A lawsuit for their death may be able to help support your family financially in your time of need and may be vital to moving forward with your lives.

-Many personal injury cases result in substantial compensation.
+Many personal injury cases yield substantial compensation for victims.
 The damages you will be entitled to claim in your case relate directly to the harm you suffered.
-This typically means that more severe injuries are worth higher damages, especially since they tend to cause more pain and suffering along with higher medical expenses.
+This typically means that more severe injuries are worth higher damages, especially since they tend to cause more pain and suffering along with costlier medical expenses.

 To prove the damages you suffered, you will need records of the harm.
-Medical bills are straightforward records of the cost of your care and can help prove how much compensation you need for hospital care, rehabilitation, and other care costs.
+Medical bills are straightforward records of the cost of your care and can help prove how much compensation you need for hospital stays, rehabilitation, surgeries, and other care costs.

-If you missed work, you may be able to produce bank statements, pay stubs, and other records of the wages you lost.
-If your injury is severe, you may also be able to claim damages for lost wages going forward.
+If you missed work, our lawyers may produce bank statements, pay stubs, and other records of the wages you lost.
+If your injury is severe, you may also be able to claim damages for lost wages going forward after we have medical experts testify to your diminished earning capacity.